tgjohnst/my_smarthome_setup/NAS/nas_setup_notes.md

 - Add docker aliases to .bashrc - see the [.bashrc file](example_bashrc.sh) here.

 - Free up ports 80 and 443 since they are just redirects and not actually serving anything
+  -  This will sometimes have to be redone when DSM is updated

 ```
 sudo su